On behalf of the Management and Staff of the Tulfarris Hotel & Golf Resort,

 I hope you will enjoy all the locality has to offer from scenic lakeside drives, cycling and walking routes, many within the resort itself and the Blessington Greenway which links the historic town of Blessington to the Palladian mansion at Russborough House.
 Historic attractions such as the Glendalough Monastic sites are all but a short drive from the resort

-During your visit, we hope you will have the opportunity to sample our superb cuisine prepared by our talented team of chefs in the Fia Rua restaurant and also our bar menu in our relaxing Elk Bar.
+During your visit, we hope you will have the opportunity to sample our superb cuisine prepared by our talented team of chefs in our Fairways Restaurant and also our bar menu in our relaxing Brasserie Bar.

 I do hope you enjoy your stay at Tulfarris and if you do need anything throughout your stay please let us know.